mufg80/CS360_InventoryApp_Enhancement3/README.md

 Ensure the required environment is set up (see Installation (#installation)).

 Clone or download the project files to a local directory.
+### Note: See repository InventoryAppRemoteAPI to install the web API.

 Configure the local SQLite database (automatically created) and/or the remote API (requires a running instance of InventoryAppRemoteAPI).